archlinux/archinstall/README.md

     boot.format('vfat')

-    # Set the flat for encrypted to allow for encryption and then encrypt
+    # Set the flag for encrypted to allow for encryption and then encrypt
     root.encrypted = True
     root.encrypt(password=disk_password)